 The 2D map distance measurement value is calculated using a specified measurement mode.
 For example, it could be the geodesic distance in a geographic map, or the planar distance in the coordinate system of a projected map.

 In 3D, you can measure between locations not on the ground.
 For example, click a window or face of a building, and measure over to another building.
-The line appears as floating but its endpoints are attached to each building.
 Three measurement result values are returned:

 - 3D Distance—the direct-line 3D distance